 The organisation’s purposes are:

+The provision of recreational facilities, or the organisation of recreational activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended

+Clarification

-The provision of care and recreation for children up to 14 years attending Linlithgow schools, in need of care during out of school hours and school holidays
+SOoSCC will provide for the care and recreation for children from the summer before they start primary school up to 14 years attending Linlithgow schools, in need of care during out of school hours and school holidays.

-The provision of activities that complement and enhance the education of children up to 14 years of age attending Linlithgow schools

 Powers

 The organisation has power to do anything which is calculated to further its purposes or is conducive or incidental to doing so.

 No part of the income or property of the organisation may be paid or transferred (directly or indirectly) to the members - either in the course of the organisation’s existence or on dissolution - except where this is done in direct furtherance of the organisation’s charitable purposes.
+The exception to this is remuneration to the Office Bearers to recompense them for the time taken to fulfil their duties.

 Liability of members